cnbscience/Mini-MemCached/README.md

 2. Import the project into IntelliJ IDEA and run build and run MemcachedServerDriver.

-until finished
+Until finished

 The server will keep responding until the client closes it's session.
 To close the server, just stop the server.

-Running unit tests
+Running unit tests:
-In the test folder there are two types of tests Memcached core functionality test - which validates and verifies core functionality like set,get and cache eviction mechanisms.
+In the test folder there are two types of tests
+1. Memcached core functionality test - which validates and verifies core functionality like set,get and cache eviction         mechanisms.
-Memcached protocol test: which verifies the protocol validation module of this project.
+2. Memcached protocol test: which verifies the protocol validation module of this project.
 To run the tests, have you Junit configure with your class path.

-Running performance benchmarking using memtier_benchmark 1)Download and install memtier_benchmark as per the instructions mentioned in the README.
+Running performance benchmarking using memtier_benchmark

+1. Download and install memtier_benchmark as per the instructions mentioned in the README.
-2)Start the memcached server either through the command line or IDE as mentioned above.
+2. Start the memcached server either through the command line or IDE as mentioned above.
-3)Use various tuning parameters to check the performance of this memcached.
+3. Use various tuning parameters to check the performance of this memcached.
-4)Here is one such performance benchmark which was captured.
+4. Here is one such performance benchmark which was captured.

 Built With
-Maven - Dependency Management
+ItelliJ IDEA

 Versioning
 Connect four - version 2.0